Dataforj/dataforj/README.md

 where c.id = t.customer_id
 ```

-The output of the SQL step will be the result of the SQL.
+The output of the SQL step will be the result of the SQL query.

 ## PysPark step